Arch Johnson: Career

 In 1961, Johnson appeared as his Gus Honochek character from The Asphalt Jungle in the theatrical film The Lawbreakers.
 In 1973, Johnson played the part of Combs in the movie The Sting.

-Later in life, Johnson tutored literacy programs in Westover, Maryland.
+Later in life, Johnson tutored in literacy programs in Westover, Maryland.
 He also worked with an Alternatives to Violence program with the Religious Society of Friends.

 Personal life and death

 Johnson married Jean.
 They had five children.
 After retiring, Johnson moved to the Eastern Shore of Maryland.

 Johnson died of cancer on October 9, 1997, at Atlantic General Hospital in Berlin, Maryland.